NARSC Student Competitions

 Papers with senior co-authors are acceptable; however, most of the substantive work and contribution of the paper must be directly attributable to an author who meets the eligibility criteria above.

-The 2013 contest will be held in conjunction with the annual North American Meetings of the Regional Science Association International, to be held in Atlanta, Georgia.
+The 2014 contest will be held in conjunction with the annual North American Meetings of the Regional Science Association International, to be held in Washington, DC.
 Individuals should submit a digital copy of their paper, along with a cover letter from their academic advisor.
 For the Graduate-Student-Led Paper Competition, the cover letter should state the approximate percentages of the substantive work (ideas, methods, and applications) and contribution that are directly attributable to the primary author (a student or recent graduate).
 The paper must be presented at the conference by a student author.

 If you have any further questions about the NARSC Graduate Student Paper Award contests, please contact NARSC.Program@gmail.com.